Dave

 I’m aware that such projects have been attempted and failed.
 I’m also aware that such a challenging project may not be an ideal start for a budding p2p network researcher.
 With that in mind, I do need a worthy challenge and vision to hold my interest.

-Dave - anonymised distributed hash table.
+Dave - distributed KV store

-New values are available instantly with sub-second lookup time.
+New values are available nearly instantly, with sub-second lookup time.
 Old values have a significantly faster lookup time, because more nodes will likely have the data.
 Real-world speed depends on the bandwidth provisioned by the nodes.
 Most likely, the response time is better than average network ping, even with a naive implementation.

 Design

-This allows the program to send a uniform stream of packets, reducing packet loss and maximising efficiency.
+Execution is of a cyclic mode, with the mininum period defined by constant EPOCH.
+The program sends a uniform stream of packets, minimising packet loss and maximising efficiency.
 This allows the protocol to be adjusted safely, and in a way that could preserve interoperability with a network running variations for different bandwidth ideals & constraints.

 GETPEER & PEER Messages